Entering the cottage industry and balancing work from home

 Working from home can have its own disadvantages, especially if you have a family and social commitments to keep.
 However, Beth from Elizabeth Eve believes that running your business from home is very much ‘a labour of love’.

 “I spend a lot of my time on the floor surrounded by baby grows, tissue paper and cardboard boxes singing along to the radio!
 I also work as a manager in another business, so time management is the key for me.
 I love creating and selling with Elizabeth Eve so it never feels like work.
 I spend evenings going through the website, checking my stock and getting orders packed for my customers,” she adds.

 For Liz Wilson, balancing job with family is the trickier part, especially since her work takes over a lot of the home: “The hardest part is constantly turning the bakery back into a home and vice versa.
 I let my family know when I am working and when I am not, so they can also fit around me.
 When I first started, I was working all hours.
 I am much better at taking out me time now.”

 One thing that is common to both the entrepreneurs is their choice of domain name.
 As we have seen, digital marketing is a major tool for generating revenue, and an increasing number of London-based entrepreneurs are opting for a Dot London web address, as opposed to a ‘.com’ or ‘.co.uk’.

-Talking about the benefits of having a city-based web address, Dan Hill, Head of Dot London said: “With over 4,000 London-based independent shops opening in 2016 and 98 percent of the registered businesses in the capital being small businesses, entrepreneurial spirit is alive and thriving in London.
+Talking about the benefits of having a city-based web address, Dan Hill, Head of Dot London said: “With over 4,000 London-based independent shops opening in 2016 and 98 per cent of the registered businesses in the capital being small businesses, the entrepreneurial spirit is alive and thriving in London.

 “People are being inspired by others to take a risk and start their own business.
 Doing it with a Dot London web address gives them a local feel, which helps instil trust in their customers, but additionally gives them the instant gravitas of being associated with a globally renowned business hub such as London.”